AnubhavTripath/javascript/10_classes_and_oops/1notes.md

 -toLowerCase is a property

 ## why we use OOP
-- for the concept of spegedy code , for the proper structure and avoiding the
+- for the concept of spegedy code , for the proper structure and avoiding the messy code and unable to understand later

+## part of OOp
 -contructor function
 - prototype
 - classes